We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 There is good reason to be particular about the timer on your electric food steamer.
 Models with numeric dials tend to fade over time from steam exposure, making them difficult to read.
 Units like the Viante Intellisteam use digital controls, which tend to last longer than dial controls.
 In fact, the Viante has three separate food compartments with individual controls for each area.

-Steaming artichokes is a popular way way to cook these delicious vegetables.
+Steaming asparagus is a popular way to cook these delicious vegetables.
 After taking off the outer leaves, steam them for between 45 minutes and one hour.

 Some consumers try to avoid cookware made of plastic, but keep in mind a glass bowl gets very hot while cooking.
 As for the body of the unit, stainless is easier to clean than plastic.
 Of course, if you’re buying anything plastic that will touch your food, make sure it is BPA-free.